TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    public function initializeArguments()
    {
        $this->registerArgument('emailAddress', 'string', 'The email address to resolve the gravatar for', true);
-       $this->registerArgument('size', 'integer', The size of the gravatar, ranging from 1 to 512', false, 80);
+       $this->registerArgument('size', 'integer', 'The size of the gravatar, ranging from 1 to 512', false, 80);
    }

    public function render()